I nearly died last week. Ironically at the same time as my scheduled post about a cemetery went live on here. In hindsight I can see the funny side.

 20 minutes later and I was lying in theatre.
 There were 5 surgeons and 3 anaesthetists.
 I was given a 30% chance of death, lost 42% of my blood, and was in surgery for over 4 hours.
 I had to have both babies, my ovary and tube removed.

 What I had was an ovarian ectopic pregnancy.
 Ectopic pregnancies are when a baby grows outside of the uterus – it happens in around 1 in 90 pregnancies, normally in the tube.
 Ovarian ectopics make up about 0.5% of all ectopics so basically there is a 1 in 180,000 chance.

 Ectopic pregnancy is the leading cause of death in pregnant women.
 I had all the symptoms but despite talking to 4 different doctors in 3 weeks, none of them thought it was anything for me to worry about.
 Symptoms of ectopic pregnancy include light bleeding, sharp shooting pains, shoulder tip pain, chest pain and vomiting.
 If you have any of these symptoms in combination in early pregnancy – please go to the doctor and insist on a scan.
 I wasn’t given one until it was almost too late.

 I’m alive.
 I will not be a mother and I will have to deal with that in time.
 My story didn’t end how I would have wanted it to, but I have life.
-I don’t know yet how I will visit friends with babies, or go to babyshowers, or deal with someone telling me they’re pregnant and they weren’t even really trying.
-Maybe one day I will, but not now.
-For now, I say thank you for life.
+I don’t know yet how I will visit friends with babies, or go to baby showers, or deal with someone telling me they’re pregnant and they weren’t even really trying.
+In time I know I’ll be OK because my sadness doesn’t mean I am not able to be happy for others.
+But for right now it’s too hard, and I’ll just say thank you for life.